 South Sudan Oil & Power 2018

-South Sudan Oil & Power 2018 builds on the success of last year’s conference — the first dedicated energy event to be held in South Sudan.
+South Sudan Oil & Power 2018 built on the success of last year’s conference — the first dedicated energy event to be held in South Sudan.
 The 2017 conference included inaugural speeches from H.E.
 Vice President James Wani Igga, the Ministers of Environment and Forestry, Energy and Dams, and Petroleum, and included ministerial delegations from Uganda and Sudan.

 South Sudan Oil & Power is produced under the auspices of the Transitional Government of National Unity, led by the President of the Republic of South Sudan Hon.
 Gen. Salva Kiir Mayardit.

-South Sudan Oil & Power 2018 features
+South Sudan Oil & Power 2018 featured

 - Dynamic panel discussions on industry trends and issues